scipy-conference/scipy_proceedings/papers/sebastian_sepulveda/sebastian_sepulveda.rst

 ------------

 A common task in biomedical research is to record and visualize in real time physiological signals.
-Although there are several options to do this, they are commonly based on  proprietary tools, associated to a particular signal acquisition device vendor.
+Although there are several options to do this, they are commonly based on  proprietary tools, associated to a particular signal acquisition device vendor (MATLAB, LabView, etc.).
 This work presents an open source software, written in Python, to visualize and record in real time physiological signals, such as electrocardiography, electromyography and human movement.
 The software is also capable of doing real time processing, such as filtering and spectral estimation.
 The software is open source [#]_  and extensible.
 It is easy to add new signal processing tasks and to use different signal sources (serial, Bluetooth, Sockets, etc.), and customize the user interface for the applications needs.

 .. [#] Available at https://github.com/ssepulveda/RTGraph.